Willbraken/odin-recipes/README.md

 # odin-recipes
-Recipe website for the Odin Project
+Recipe website for the Odin Project, an excersise in HTML.